LondonJim/NASA-NEO-API-Wrapper/README.md

 # NASA Near Earth Object API Wrapper

-Gives details on the closest Near Earth Object of the day.
+Gives details on the closest Near Earth Objects of the day.
+All Near Earth Objects can now be individually selected.
+Currently the NEO API only holds data from 1900 to 2200, any requests for information outside these years will return nil.
+Data is also limited to encounters with reasonably low uncertainty.

 ## Installation